What are the aims of this leaflet?

 There are no physical symptoms associated with congenital dermal melanocytosis.
 The affected areas of skin are not itchy or painful.

-They are flat, blue-grey, non-raised patches that can appear anywhere on the skin, but most commonly on the lower back and buttocks.
-They occur rarely on the abdomen and limbs, and very rarely on the face and scalp.
-It can be seen as a single patch or multiple patches close together.
+Congenital dermal melanocytosis is made of flat, blue-grey, non-raised patches that can appear anywhere on the skin, but most commonly on the lower back and buttocks.
+The patches occur rarely on the abdomen and limbs, and.
+Very rarely, on the face and scalp can be affected.
+It Congenital dermal melanocytosis can be seen as a single patch or multiple patches close together.

 Where a very large amount of skin is affected, very rarely this may be associated with inborn errors of metabolism (rare inherited disorders where the body cannot adequately break down food).
 Your doctor will arrange further tests if they think this could be a possibility.